polterguy/polterguy.github.io/index.md

 ![The integrated auth system](https://servergardens.files.wordpress.com/2020/01/auth.png)

+## Productivity

+If you run Magic towards a database with ~100 tables, Magic will generate roughly 5.000 lines of backend code for you, in addition to 80.000 lines of frontend code.
+According to neutral research in the topic, an average software developer can produce ~750 lines of code per month.
+This implies that 5 seconds with Magic _equals the productivity of a single developer for more than 5 years_.

 ## Responsive

 All components generated will be highly responsive, allowing you to consume your generated apps